HippoCampusRobotics/fav_docs/assignments/final_project.rst

 viewpoints
    Contains a list of viewpoints.
-   Each viewpoint has the followoing structure
+   Each viewpoint has the following structure

    .. code-block:: console
       :emphasize-lines: 4,15